KPZ-type equation from growth driven by a non-Markovian diffusion: Introduction

 In \eqref{eq:scalinglimitII}, if we formally replace $\mathbf{K}$ by the delta function on the diagonal of $\partial\mathds{M}\times\partial\mathds{M}$, we get the following \abbr{SPDE}, which we (formally) pose in any dimension $\d\geq1$:

 Above, $\Pi^{\perp}$ denotes projection away from the null-space of $\mathscr{L}$, i.e. away from the span of constant functions on $\partial\mathds{M}$.
-Our goal now is to make sense of \eqref{eq:spde} itself, so that we can rigorously show convergence of \eqref{eq:scalinglimitII} to \eqref{eq:spde} in the limit where $\mathbf{K}$ converges to the delta function.
+Our goal now is to make sense of \eqref{eq:spde} itself, so that we can rigorously show convergence of \eqref{eq:scalinglimitII} to \eqref{eq:spde} in the limit where $\mathbf{K}$ converges to a delta function.
 However, \eqref{eq:spde} is not classically well-posed.
-Indeed, $\mathscr{L}$ is a first-order elliptic pseudo-differential operator, so $(-\mathscr{L})^{-1/2}$ gains half a derivative.
-But integrating the heat kernel for $\Delta_{\partial\mathds{M}}$ against $\xi$, in dimension $1$, let us take strictly less than half a derivative.
-So, we cannot take a full derivative and expect to get a function that we can square to define the quadratic nonlinearity in \eqref{eq:spde}.
-Thus, we must carry out the standard procedure for singular \abbr{SPDE}s via regularization, renormalization, and showing existence of limits as we remove the regularization (see \cite{DPD,Hai14}, for example).
-In particular, we consider the following \abbr{SPDE}, which we explain afterwards:
+Indeed, $\mathscr{L}$ is a first-order pseudo-differential operator, so $(-\mathscr{L})^{-1/2}$ gains half a derivative.
+But integrating the heat kernel for ${{}\Delta}$ against $\xi$, in dimension $1$, lets us take strictly less than half a derivative.
+We cannot take a full derivative and expect to get a function that we can square to define the quadratic nonlinearity in \eqref{eq:spde}.